IBestuzhev/alasco-challenge/README.md

 The frontend is done with `vue.js`.
 There are some notes what I would like to implement in future if this would be a longer challenge or real project.

 For API to get rates I use [exchangeratesapi.io](https://exchangeratesapi.io/)

+Note:

+> I don't use things like `typescript` or `babel`.
+So browsers like IE will not work as it lacks support of destructive assignment or arrow functions.

+> I'm aware of this and for production code will use tools like `babel` to support older JS specs.